The person at the center of this case

 Start here

-Was Mencer wearing his neon green pullover rain jacket and orange, black and blue waterproof pants at the time of the fall?
-These items could aid in recovery efforts.
+Was Mencer wearing the neon green pullover rain jacket and orange, black and blue waterproof pants when he fell overboard, and could these distinctive items aid in recovery efforts?

-Were there other crew members or dock workers present who witnessed the overboard incident and can provide details about the circumstances?
+Were there other crew members or dock workers who witnessed the fall and can provide details about the circumstances and exact location?

 Try asking